 Peter Piscator: No, no. No. That sounds like he stole it from what’s his name, that devoted rebel.
 You know, the enthusiastic hope-fostered visionary.

 William Haley: You are quite wrong sir, and you injure me in your so saying.
 But I shall ignore you.
-A bight never does good to a tree and if a blight kill not a tree but it still bear fruit let none say that the fruit was in consequence of the blight.
+A blight never does good to a tree and if a blight kill not a tree but it still bear fruit let none say that the fruit was in consequence of the blight.

 Mary: Jeepers Chrysthanthemum.
 Somebody cut that cake, will you.
 Let’s get this party going.